areveur51/StellarMapWeb/README.md

 # StellarMapWeb

 StellarMapWeb is a Django application designed to visualize Stellar blockchain lineage data.
-It collects account creation relationships from the Horizon API and Stellar Expert, stores this data in Astra DB (Cassandra), and then renders it as interactive D3.js radial tree diagrams.
+It collects account creation relationships from Stellar's BigQuery/Hubble dataset (primary) and Horizon API/Stellar Expert (educational reference), stores this data in Astra DB (Cassandra), and then renders it as interactive D3.js radial tree diagrams.
 The project aims to provide users with a clear, interactive "family tree" view of how Stellar accounts are created and interconnected, offering insights into the network's structure and activity.
-The application features a fast, optimized data collection pipeline capable of processing an address in 2-3 minutes, robust address validation, and a user-friendly interface with real-time pending account tracking and graceful error handling.
+The application features a high-performance BigQuery pipeline capable of processing an address in 50-90 seconds (2-3x faster than API approach), discovering up to 100,000 child accounts per parent, robust address validation, and a user-friendly interface with real-time pending account tracking and graceful error handling.

 ## Quick Start